-Lots of home improvement projects aim to make the most of the available space in a property, but sometimes the setup of your home might waste precious space.
-If that’s the case, installing a stud partition wall could be a great way to improve the layout.
+Many home improvement projects aim to make the most of the available space in a property, but sometimes the setup of your home may waste precious space.
+If that’s the case, installing a stud partition wall is a great way to improve the layout.

-How much a stud partition wall costs will vary from one project to the next, but it’s always cheaper than an extension!
-This guide will take you through how much stud partition wall costs per m2.
-We’ll cover the required materials and their prices, as well as what a pro might charge you to do the job on your behalf.
+This guide will take you through how much stud partition walls cost per m2 in the UK.
+We’ll cover the required materials, their prices, and what a pro might charge you to do the job on your behalf.

 What Are Stud Partition Walls?

 Most modern stud partition walls have a timber frame covered by plasterboard.
-The internal area of the frame can have insulation for heat retention or soundproofing, as desired.
+The frame’s internal area can have heat retention or soundproofing insulation, as desired.
 The timber frame of a stud partition wall has a soleplate on the floor and a head plate on the ceiling.
 Timber studs (giving the wall its name) then extend from one plate to the other.

-There are also horizontal studs to provide greater stability, while shorter lengths of timber called noggins get nailed between the studs to further solidify the structure.
+There are also horizontal studs to provide greater stability, while shorter lengths of timber called noggins get nailed between the studs to solidify the structure further.

-Plasterboard covers the timber frame and is then wet plastered to finish it.
-Done correctly, a stud partition wall looks like any other wall within your property.
-You can also incorporate a door, a window or other features as needed.
+Builders use plasterboard to cover the timber frame and then apply wet plaster to finish it.
+If done correctly, a stud partition wall looks like any other wall within your property.
+You can also incorporate a door, a window or other features.

 Can You Install Stud Partition Walls Yourself?

 Building a stud partition wall is far simpler than it may first appear.
-If you have decent DIY and carpentry skills, our DIY partition wall guide should be all you need.
+If you have some basic DIY skills, this guide and video below will help you build a timber stud partition wall:

-There are a few things to consider before taking on the job yourself, though.
-First and foremost, you need to make sure the work you’re going to do will conform to building regulations.
-Newly installed non-load bearing internal walls aren’t subject to many regulations, but you do need to think about fire safety, ventilation and lighting.
+There are a few things to consider before taking on the job yourself.
+First and foremost, you must ensure your work conforms to building regulations.
+Newly installed non-load-bearing internal walls aren’t subject to many regulations, but you must consider fire safety, ventilation and lighting.

-However, if installing a stud partition wall also requires rewiring or plumbing work, it’s a different story.
-Your property’s electrics and heating systems must be up to proper safety standards.
-You’ll need to find a professional to install your stud wall for you.
+However, it’s a different situation when your new stud partition wall requires rewiring or plumbing work, as your property’s electrics and heating systems must meet proper safety standards.
+In this case, you must find a professional to install your stud wall.

-If you’re confident about taking on the installation of a stud wall yourself, the costs to consider primarily relate to the materials you need.
-Assuming you already have the tools for the job, you’ll need to buy:
+If you’re confident about installing a stud wall yourself, the costs to consider primarily relate to the materials you need.
+Assuming you already have the tools for the job, you’ll need to buy the following:

-- Skirting, architrave, fixtures and fittings and/or ironmongery to finish the wall like the others in your property
+- Skirting, architrave, fixtures & fittings and/or ironmongery to finish the wall and match your decor.

-You’ll also need to buy fixings like long nails and screws, and other elements such as corner beads and scrim tape.
-This can push the cost of your project up significantly, as can insulation, skirting boards and other optional extras like wallpaper or paint.
+You’ll also need to buy fixings like long nails and screws and other elements such as corner beads and scrim tape.
+These extra expenses can push the cost of your project up significantly, as can insulation, skirting boards and other optional extras like wallpaper or paint.

-If you’re not confident doing the job yourself — or if you simply don’t have the time — you may choose to employ a professional.
+If you’re not confident doing the job yourself — or if you don’t have the time — you may prefer hiring a professional.
 Some pros will charge per square metre for installing a stud wall, whilst others quote for the entire project.

 Where you live will affect what tradesmen charge for stud partition wall installation, as costs will be higher in London and the South East.
-On average, a quote between £100–£150 per square metre is a reasonable rule of thumb.
-That equates to an “all in” quote of around £750–£1,000 for the partition of a standard-sized bedroom.
+A reasonable rule of thumb is a quote between £100–£150 per square metre.
+That equates to an “all-in” quote of around £750–£1,000 for the partition of a standard-sized bedroom.

 The above cost estimates are for stud partition walls with no added elements.
 If you need a door frame or window included, you’ll need to pay a little more.
-Similarly, if any work’s needed on the electrics or plumbing in your property, the cost will rise considerably.
+Similarly, the cost will rise considerably if any work is needed on the electrics or plumbing in your property.

-Installing a new stud partition wall can really elevate your property.
+Installing a new stud partition wall can elevate your property.
 It could help you make the most of the available space, adding a new room without needing an extension.
-It’s also a project that’s comparatively simple to complete, so you can do it yourself or easily find a local tradesman to handle it for you.
+It’s also a relatively simple project, so you can do it yourself or find a local tradesman to handle it for you.